LucasNPrice/fglasso/README.md

               nharm_sse = list of sum squared error for each number of harmonics fit. best_nharm = number of harmonic functions found to result in lowest cv error

-  - pc_cov: fit functional objects and returns the covaraince matrix of the fitted objects
+  - pc_cov(): fit functional objects and returns the covaraince matrix of the fitted objects

               ARGUMENTS
               fdobjList = list of functional data objects nharm = number of principle compnents to retain and fit the fdobjs block = whether or not to return a blocked matrix; default is FALSE

-  - block_matrix: creates a blocked matrix
+  - block_matrix(): creates a blocked matrix

               ARGUMENTS
               inputmatrix = input matrix which will become a blocked matrix